minicp/visualizations/jobshop/README.md

 1. the problem input file to setup the visualization and
 2. the solution file to visualize it.

+We describe bellow the format of each type of file.

 ## File format